-If you are in an executive-level or management role in this company, then you can be transferred to the US location.
+If you are in an executive-level or management role in the company, you can be transferred to the US location.

-H-1B Work Visa for Specialty Occupations: As a prominent fashion model or if you are employed in the US Department of Defense (DOD) or you have a complex specialty occupation, usually a person with a degree, then you can apply for the H-1B Visa for temporary work in the US.
+H-1B Work Visa for Specialty Occupations: If you are a prominent fashion model, is employed in the US Department of Defense (DOD) or have a complex specialty occupation- usually a person with a degree, you can apply for the H-1B Visa for temporary work in the US.

 H-2B - Temporary Non-Agricultural Worker Visa: The H-2B Visa is for foreign workers, family members, business owners and businesses who wish to work temporarily in a non-agriculture related occupation.